Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/ARTIFACT-EVALUATION.md

 ### Security/Privacy Issues and Ethical Concerns (All badges)

-In the absence of a formal ethics board/IRB for human-subjects research at our university, we followed established ICTD ethical research guidelines.
+In the absence of a formal ethics board/IRB for human-subjects research at our university, we followed established ICTD ethical research guidelines as outlined by Dearden et al.,[1].

 Participants were informed that: